itsrahulg/itsrahulg/README.md

 ###

-<p align="left">My name is Rahul g and I'm an aspiring full-stack developer and python programmer</p>
+<p align="left">My name is Rahul G and I'm a full-stack developer and AI/ML developer</p>

 ###